Banisy/equalis/README.md

-# CFA MockGen — Free CFA Level I Mock Exam Generator
+# Equalis Prep Generator —

 **Generate unlimited CFA-style mock exams from your own study materials using AI.**